elastic/logstash/README.md

 ## Testing

-For testing you can use the *test* `rake` tasks and the `bin/rspec` command, see instructions below.
-Note that the `bin/logstash rspec` command has been replaced by `bin/rspec`.
+Most of the unit tests in Logstash are written using [rspec](http://rspec.info/) for the Ruby parts.
+For the Java parts, we use junit.
+For testing you can use the *test* `rake` tasks and the `bin/rspec` command, see instructions below:

 ### Core tests